tuchk4/rockey/README.md

 - `lerna run prepublish` - to transpile all packages.

 There is precommit hook (via [husky](http://npmjs.com/package/husky)) to run [prettier](prettier) for all staged files.

+## Feedback wanted

+This is a very new approach and library and not all features are implemented yet.
+Feel free to [file issue or suggest feature](https://github.com/tuchk4/rockey/issues/new) to help me to make rockey better.
+Or ping me on twitter @tuchk4.

+🎉

+Upcoming plans:

+- Make disadvantages list as shorter as possible
+- Medium post *"Rockey Under the Hood"*.
+Topic about how rockey works — how to make batch CSS rules insert, how to parse and auto optimize parser, how dynamic CSS works
+- Medium post *"Rockey — tips and tricks"*.
+There are too lot of tips and tricks that I want to share with you
+- *"Components kit"* — library with easiest way to develop React components using rockey and [recompose](https://github.com/acdlite/recompose)